substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-1.md

 You should see a tab open up with the front-end template displaying basic features of your chain.

-You'll notice it comes with a number of prebuilt features, including:
+Notice that it comes with a number of prebuilt features, each being rendered by the provided components of the Front-end Template.

-- A wallet to manage and create keys + accounts.
-- An address book to get details about accounts.
-- A transfer function to send funds between accounts.
-- A runtime upgrade component to make easy updates to your runtime.
-- A key/value storage modification UX.
-- A custom transaction submitter.

-### 3. Specifying Types
+### 2. Specifying Types

+An important starting point when setting up a custom front-end for a Substrate node is creating a JSON file with all of the node's custom types.
+These are types that we created in our pallet that the Polkadot JS API doesn't know about.
+Learn more about [Extending types](https://polkadot.js.org/docs/api/start/types.extend/) in the Polkadot JS API documentation.

+In our case, we have two custom types we'll need to add: the `Gender` enum and the `Kitty` struct.

-Our front-end needs to know the custom types our node exposes.
-To do this, we'll need to go into `src/config/types.json` and paste in the following lines:
+To do this, go into `src/config/types.json` and paste in the following lines:

 ```json
 {